-The general case of $|G| \leq 3m$ and the connectivity bounds follow as in previous proofs. $\Box$ valued, invertible and increasing functions of time.
-In general, different hardware clocks run at different rates, and the nodes wish to synchronize their logical clocks more closely than their hardware clocks.
-We also want the logical clocks to be reasonably close to real time - setting them to be constantly zero should probably be forbidden.
+Each node has a hardware clock and maintains a logical clock.
+The hardware clocks are realvalued, invertible and increasing functions of time.
+Since different hardware clocks run at different rates, it may be necessary to synchronize the logical clocks more closely than the hardware clocks.
+In addition, logical clocks should be reasonably close to real time--setting them to be constantly zero, for example, should be forbidden.
 Thus, we require the logical clocks to stay within some envelope of the hardware clocks.
+[See the paper by Lundelius, Lynch and Simons in this volume.]